 5 – Video feedback is useful.
 It can be hard to feel what is happening with your horse’s feet.
 Having someone take a quick video with their smart phone is a great way to get instant feedback to help you progress by seeing what you are doing well and what you can improve on.

 Photo: Angie Field

 Play with this and build it up to one full revolution with ease and balance both ways.
-Then in Lessons from the Boxing Ring, Part 2 in the September issue, I will teach you the next stage and an exercise called the Flower Peddle Pattern.
+Then in Lessons from the Boxing Ring, Part 2 (Spins with Little: The Flower Petal Exercise), I will teach you the next stage and an exercise called the Flower Peddle Pattern.

 Life is a journey full of lessons.
 Sometimes you never know where the next important piece will come from.
 Keep your eyes, ears, and mind open for opportunities, and Stay Inspired by Horses™.